 We expect development to take between ten and fifteen years.
 It will be delivered in phases like all big developments, meaning changes over time will be gradual and planned.
 Local residents should also note that each phase of development will require what is known as ‘detailed’ planning consent, where the planned development has to conform with the outline planning consent granted for the site’s wider redevelopment.
 Local people will be statutory consultees for all future applications.

 Traffic modelling has been undertaken in conjunction with Telford & Wrekin and Shropshire Council.
-The results of this will be used to look at the proposed access strategy for the site and vehicle movements in relation to the highways network and future development.
-The outcome will be used to determine how and where mitigation to road junctions will be needed.
+The results of this have informed the proposed access strategy for the site and vehicle movements in relation to the highways network and future development.
+The outcome is used to determine how and where mitigation to road junctions is needed.

-Similarly, we have worked hard with local heritage groups to make sure any development does not adversely affect the gorge or the operation of museums over time.
-We remain focused on eventually bringing passenger rail services into use to support local ambitions to increase tourism to Ironbridge and this also remains the subject of regular discussion with local groups, including the Telford Steam Railway and Ironbridge Railway Trust.
+Similarly, we have worked hard with local heritage groups to make sure any development does not adversely affect the Gorge or the operation of museums over time.
+We remain focused on eventually bringing passenger rail services into use to support local ambitions to increase tourism to Ironbridge.

 As above, discussions are taking place with Network Rail over the use of the line and the upgrade of the Albert Edward bridge.
 The intention is to create a viable passenger rail service from the Power Station to Telford.